QGEP/docs/en/_sources/user-guide/editing/moving.txt

 .. figure:: images/moving_wws_manhole2.jpg

 .. note:: The 2 nodes of the special structure and the 3 connected reachpoints (reaches) are also move with the same distance and in the same direction as the cover is moved.
 The wastewater structure area (polygon) is not moved.
-You have to coorect manually if necessary.
+You have to correct manually if necessary.

 * If you want to move just the cover or a node of a wastewater structure, then select the **vw_cover** or **vw_wastewater_node** layer, set the layer to edit mode and move the cover / the node with the **Move Feature** tool.
 See the figure below: just the cover of manhole 'ZRAM' is moved.